-&lt;sup>37Faculty Meeting Minutes, May 16, 2002.
+&lt;sup>38Faculty Meeting Minutes, May 16, 2002.

-&lt;sup>38Writing Requirements, adopted by the faculty in March 1987; amended May 14, 1998.
+&lt;sup>39Writing Requirements, adopted by the faculty in March 1987; amended May 14, 1998.

-- 3. Faculty-Supervised Writing Programs - 3.1 Varieties of Writing Experience - 3.1.1 Faculty have the discretion to award upper level writing units for any substantial analytical writing experience, whether the primary mission of the writing project is legal advocacy; the analysis and criticism of legal doctrine, theory or policy; the presentation of original research in law or related fields; or the drafting of legal documents. - 3.1.2 No writing units shall be awarded for writing that was prepared in any significant degree either prior to the student's entry into the College of Law or in connection with a student's previous or present employment. - 3.1.3 A student enrolled for law school credit in courses offered by faculty members in other colleges of the University may obtain up to a total of 2 writing units for writing done in connection with any such course or combination of courses if a full-time member of the law faculty reads the written work involved and determines that the project is of a kind eligible for crediting and otherwise meets all relevant standards set forth in this policy statement. - 3.2 Settings in which Writing Hour is Available - 3.2.1 Students may receive writing hour in a variety of academic settings, as set forth in subsections 3.2.2. and 3.2.3., below.
+- Moot Court competition and Jessup International Moot Court competition. - Writing units may be awarded for participation on the Moot Court board, on the Iowa Law Review, the Journal of Corporation Law, the Journal of Gender, Race, and Justice, or Transnational Law & Contemporary Problems. - 2.3 Writing units awarded under this section shall be awarded exclusively on a credit/no credit basis. - 3.
+Faculty-Supervised Writing Programs - 3.1 Varieties of Writing Experience - 3.1.1 Faculty have the discretion to award upper level writing units for any substantial analytical writing experience, whether the primary mission of the writing project is legal advocacy; the analysis and criticism of legal doctrine, theory or policy; the presentation of original research in law or related fields; or the drafting of legal documents. - 3.1.2 No writing units shall be awarded for writing that was prepared in any significant degree either prior to the student's entry into the College of Law or in connection with a student's previous or present employment. - 3.1.3 A student enrolled for law school credit in courses offered by faculty members in other colleges of the University may obtain up to a total of 2 writing units for writing done in connection with any such course or combination of courses if a full-time member of the law faculty reads the written work involved and determines that the project is of a kind eligible for crediting and otherwise meets all relevant standards set forth in this policy statement. - 3.2 Settings in which Writing Hour is Available - 3.2.1 Students may receive writing hour in a variety of academic settings, as set forth in subsections 3.2.2. and 3.2.3., below.
 Writing offered for credit in any setting is subject to the standards set forth in this statement of policy.
-In any course in which a writing experience is either an option or a requirement, the faculty member shall inform the students at the beginning of the semester as to the potential effect the writing may have on the students' grades and on the number of academic hours available through that course. - 3.2.2 Formats for Obtaining a Single Writing Unit - 3.2.2.1.
+In any course in which a writing experience is either an option or a requirement, the faculty member shall inform the students at the beginning of the semester as to the potential effect the writing may have on the students' grades and on the number of academic hours available through that course.

+3.2.2 Formats for Obtaining a Single Writing Unit

+- 3.2.2.1.
 Clinical or nonclinical courses that are designated W courses for registration purposes require writing that is sufficient to earn one unit of writing credit.
-The writing required for W courses is either graded on a credit/no credit basis, or the numerical grade for the writing counts for less than

-20% of the student's overall course grade.
-The writing unit earned does not carry any academic credit beyond the academic credit that is awarded based on the number of semester hours that the class meets.
+The writing required for W courses is either graded on a credit/no credit basis, or the numerical grade for the writing counts for less than 20% of the student's overall course grade.
+The writing unit earned does not carry any academic credit beyond the academic credit that is awarded based on the number of semester hours that the class meets. - 3.2.2.2.

-3.2.2.2.
 Clinical or nonclinical courses other than W courses may also require writing that is sufficient to earn one unit of writing credit.
 If the faculty member's assessment of such writing counts substantially towards the students' grades under paragraph 3.3.3.1., the faculty member may determine that the writing unit shall carry one academic credit beyond the academic credit that is awarded based on the number of semester hours that the class meets.